rubab-malik/Fraud-Prevention-Machine-Learning-Driven-Detection-System/README.md

   - Open the web application in the browser using the URL provided by Streamlit.
 We can interact with the application to explore the dataset, model performance metrics, and predictions made by the best-performing model (XGBoost in this case).

 ## Key Takeaways
--Request more instances of fraudulent transactions from the organization to improve model training and prediction accuracy.
+- Request more instances of fraudulent transactions from the organization to improve model training and prediction accuracy.
--Address imbalanced dataset challenges with techniques such as oversampling, undersampling, or using cost-sensitive learning.
+- Address imbalanced dataset challenges with techniques such as oversampling, undersampling, or using cost-sensitive learning.
--Optimize computational resources and training times by leveraging scalable solutions like Apache Spark or distributed computing.
+- Optimize computational resources and training times by leveraging scalable solutions like Apache Spark or distributed computing.
--Seek clarity on column names to potentially merge related variables, inform feature engineering, and improve model interpretability.
+- Seek clarity on column names to potentially merge related variables, inform feature engineering, and improve model interpretability.
 ## #Repository Contents
 README.md: This file, containing an overview of the project and instructions. code/: Folder containing the Jupyter notebooks, Python scripts, and Streamlit app code.